ansegura7/DataScience_FIFA19Data/README.md

 - Project data in <a href="https://github.com/ansegura7/DataScience_FIFA19Data/tree/master/data" target="_blank" >GitHub</a>

 ## Analysis List
-1. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/InitialExploration.html" target="_blank" >Exploration and Profiling</a>
+1. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/InitialExploration.html" >Exploration and Profiling</a>
-2. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/QueryingData.html" target="_blank" >Querying Data</a>
+2. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/QueryingData.html" >Querying Data</a>
-3. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/PrincipalComponentAnalysis.html" target="_blank" >Principal Component Analysis</a>
+3. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/PrincipalComponentAnalysis.html" >Principal Component Analysis</a>
-4. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/ClusteringData.html" target="_blank" >Clustering Data - KMeans</a>
+4. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/ClusteringData.html" >Clustering Data - KMeans</a>
-5. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/SimilarityFunctions.html" target="_blank" >Analysis of Similarity</a>
+5. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/SimilarityFunctions.html" >Analysis of Similarity</a>
-6. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/ForceSystem.html" target="_blank" >Networks and Force System</a>
+6. <a href="https://ansegura7.github.io/DataScience_FIFA19Data/pages/ForceSystem.html" >Networks and Force System</a>

 ## Insights
 - It is possible to perform a PCA of the skills of the players and maintain 80.5% of the variance of the data with only 2 components.
 Which allows us to plot the players on the plane and analyze which players resemble each other.